Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_ncms.rst

 com.softmotions.ncms.mhttl .HttlUtilsMethods
 --------------------------------------------

-A number utility methods for use in the context of :term:`HTTL` templates.
+A number of utility methods for use in the context of :term:`HTTL` templates.

 .. todo::